ErinaTheDummy/SwordToShield/Character_Creation/Backgrounds.md

 ### Freelanders
 Freelanders are a culture of naturalists.
 Freelanders live in unity with nature, often enlisting the aid of undomesticated creatures and worshiping Wildrea.
 Their civilizations often do not have many man made structures, with homes often being built in hollowed out trees cultivated over centuries and all members of society living modestly an within their means; without excess.

+### Maldrite
+Worshipers of the defiled god Maldrin, The Dead King of Gods.
+Their doctrine opposes that of An'Irites, finding the act of making for the sake of creation vile and cancerous.
+Maldrites believe in superiority of their people over the rest of the world, and that if more people like them existed, and less people unlike them existed, society would be better off.
+There is an intrinsic link betwine Maldrites and magic, just the same as the link between rot and stench.
+Maldrites often exist in insular, cult-like communities and shun those who would oppose true faith and allegiance to Maldrin.
+If you take this culture you learn Anirandrus at no cost.

 ### North Ebranan
 North Ebranans occupy the northwest corner of Valarus.
 The upper class of North Ebrana speaks Ulfen, while the lower class speaks Ebranan.
 Almost all North Ebranans are wood elves.
 North Ebranan society is chaotic and in turmoil; wealthy merchant dynasties hold immense power over the peasantry.